 Ad Fontes is a quarterly journal.
 Each issue features a combination of longform essays, shorter articles, historical sketches, and book reviews.
 This website hosts the digital versions of current issues, as well as an extensive archive of past pieces, and a wide array of non-print web exclusive blogs and articles.

-Rhys Laverty (Editorial Fellow) holds a B.A. in English from the University of Exeter, and a GDip from Union School of Theology.
+Rhys Laverty (Editor-in-Chief) holds a B.A. in English from the University of Exeter, and a GDip from Union School of Theology.
 Alongside editing, he works as Marketing & Communications Coordinator at Davenant, as well as being enrolled in our MLitt in Classical Protestantism.
 He has written for Ad Fontes, Mere Orthodoxy, and the Theopolis Institute, and podcasts about film and TV on For Now We See.
 He lives in Chessington, UK with his wife Libby, daughter Noah, and son Seamus.

 Michael Riggins (Books and Arts Editor) is a PhD student in English at Baylor University, specializing in Religion and Literature, specifically in the poetry and sermons of John Donne.
 He holds a B.A. in Liberal Arts from St. John’s College in Annapolis, MD.